Does Medicare Cover Elbow Braces ?

 I also cover the different sources of funding which are available other than Medicare, such as Medicaid, Assistive Technology Projects and other state financial assistance funds which exist to help the elderly.
 You can read that article here.

-Bathroom safety equipment, in general, does not get coverage from Medicare Part B, for the simple reason that most of it is not considered medical in nature, and so cannot be “medically necessary”, and so can’t qualify for coverage.
+Bathroom safety equipment for use in the home, in general, does not get coverage from Medicare Part B, for the simple reason that most of it is not considered medical in nature, and so cannot be “medically necessary”, and so can’t qualify for coverage.

 Medicare does cover the three following items which can be used in the bathroom to help with safety –